 Council is required to undertake a separate process to assess the charges applicable in lieu of rates for Cultural & Recreational land use properties.
 Adoption of the budget will incorporate the charges in lieu of rates for those properties.
-Council has reviewed the Cultural Recreation Lands policy and changes have been included and will take effect from the 2021/22 Budget.

 Leases over Council Properties